 This is normal!
-We do have to “cut the cord” so to speak, so that you can get back to your everyday life and enjoy the freedom you have created and the relaxation that your dog has found!
+We do have to “cut the cord” so to speak, so that you can get back to your everyday life and enjoy the freedom you have found and the relaxation that your dog has found!